This lesson will cover the following topics:

 Three Static Variables were created for this project:

-• acc_id - This will be used to store the account id and passed to the contact to ensure the contact is associated with the correct account.
+• acc_id - This will store the account ID and pass it to the contact to ensure the contact is associated with the correct account.

-• contact_id - This will be used to store the contact id and passed to the file to ensure the file is pushed to the correct contact.
+• contact_id - This will store the contact ID and pass it to the file to ensure it is pushed to the correct contact.

 • submission_id - This will be used throughout the project.